Rayan-Arshed/Excel-and-Tableau-Wealth-of-Nations-Assignment/README.md

-# Excel and Tableau Wealth of Nations Project
+# Excel and Tableau Wealth of Nations Assignment

 ## Overview
 A project about cleaning, analyzing, and creating dashboards in Tableau from a dataset that contains wealth information about countries worldwide.
 Also includes consideration of accessibility and colourblind options for the dashboard for the client.